 Why does this matter?
 Engaged employees tend to feel more motivated and energized by their work and collaborate more effectively with their teams, leading to beneficial business outcomes, such as increased productivity and profitability and reduced turnover.
 Higher engagement can even boost your company’s earnings per share (3).

 That’s why measuring engagement should be a top priority for organizations focused on staying competitive.
 With reliable metrics and KPIs, HR leaders and company decision-makers can make more data-informed choices for their people.

 Data is powerful, which is why in this article, we break down ten key engagement metrics, exploring why each one is key to driving your business forward.

 🚀 Learn what motivates employees with easy-to-set-up surveys!

-Discover the powerful insights you need to improve company happiness and culture.
+Discover the powerful insights you need to enhance team member happiness and create a healthy workplace culture.

 What are employee engagement metrics?

 Employee engagement metrics are quantitative and qualitative measures used to assess how connected employees feel to their work on an emotional, mental, and physical level.
 These metrics help organizations identify areas for improvement, implement an effective employee engagement strategy, and track progress over time.

 There are many ways to measure employee engagement, but common metrics include: